Why Alcohol Is the Deadliest Drug

 A Common and Legal Substance

 Alcohol is prevalent in many cultures and is often seen as a social lubricant.
 Unlike many illicit drugs, alcohol is legal and widely available, making it more accessible to a broad population.
+However, its widespread use also raises concerns about its potential for abuse and the associated health and social issues.
+It’s important to consume alcohol responsibly and be aware of its effects on both individuals and communities.

 The Social Acceptance of Drinking